Ashutosh-web/React_theory_codes/1_INCEPTION_REACT/README.md

 Both are piece of code only
 </p>

 <h3>3.
-What is CDN</h3>
+What is CDN ?</h3>
 <p>CDNs are geographically distributed group of servers used to serve file like html,css,images and videos.
 Little different from traditional servers .
-Unlike traditional servers you can not do DB updates like insert,delete,updates and CDN Rest aPI calls.
+Unlike traditional servers you can not do DB updates like insert,delete,updates and Rest API calls.
 </p>

 <h3>4.
-CORS - Cross Origin Resource Sharing</h3>
+CORS - Cross Origin Resource Sharing ?</h3>
 <p>crossorigin : more to discover !!!</p>

 <h3>5.
 React Vs REactDOM ?</h3>